Advanta

 Limited Exposure and Lack of Professional Guidance

-“No professionals in my family”
+“There are no professionals in my family”

 “Asked to do something as if it should be second nature”